Make Your

 Q: How should I dress?

 A: Layers of fleece and wool (NOT cotton) are essential pieces.
 Gloves, scarves, and boots should all be heavy-duty and water-resistant/waterproof.
-In addition to being cold, the climate in Yellowstone is also very dry so don’t forget to pack sunscreen along with heavy-duty lip balm and hand/body lotions to counteract the dry air.
-If you are taking a snowcoach down to Old Faithful for an overnight stay, you are limited to two pieces of luggage plus a small carry-on and a pair of cross-country skis or a pair of snowshoes.
+In addition to being cold, the climate in Yellowstone is also very dry, so don’t forget to pack sunscreen along with heavy-duty lip balm and hand and body lotions to counteract the dry air.
+If you are taking a snowcoach down to Old Faithful Snow Lodge for an overnight stay, you are limited to two pieces of luggage plus a small carry-on and a pair of cross-country skis or snowshoes.

 We hope we’ve answered your questions about visiting Yellowstone!
-Give us a call at 307 344 7311 or email us with any additional questions or to book your Yellowstone getaway today, or simply make your reservations online.
+Give us a call at (307) 344-7311 with any additional questions or to book your Yellowstone getaway today, or simply make your reservations online.
 We can’t wait to welcome you to the park!

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!